vmave/transaction-analytics/README.md

 npm run dev
 ```

-Then open http://localhost:3000.
-The UI runs entirely in the browser off a static data source (`src/data/transactions.ts`), but the aggregation layer is structured to be swapped for an API call.
+Then open `http://localhost:3000`.
+The UI uses the static data from `src/data/transactions.ts` and runs fully in the browser.

 ## Tests